DevOpsTerminal/webtask/README.md

 # webtask 🖥️

-webtask python package to start web top version in browser, [kill] like a pro!
+[webtask](https://pypi.org/project/webtask/) package to start web top version in browser, [kill] like a pro!

 A modern, web-based system monitor inspired by htop with advanced file browsing, process transparency layers, and miniature file previews.
 Monitor your system processes through a sleek terminal-style web interface with real-time updates and comprehensive process management capabilities.